Lab Members

 Roberto Calero

-Roberto Calero is the newest member of the ILab.
+Roberto Calero is a second year doctoral student in the ILab.
 He received his B.A. in Psychology with a focus in behavior analysis from FIU.
 He and his family are from Nicaragua.
-His research interest mainly focuses on better interview and evidence-gathering techniques for the Hispanic and low-income communities.
+His research interests are on improving interviewing and evidence-gathering techniques and understanding community perceptions of Police Use of Force incidents.

 Current Undergraduate Research Assistants